PhuongAnhDuong/DA_Portfolio/README.md

 # DA_Portfolio
 Hi, I'm Phuong Anh.
-I have a research background with a proven track record of using both quantitative and qualitative method to gain insights from the data, answering business questions for businesses in Tech, Artificial Intelligence/Machine Learning, and Banking industry.
+I have experience in conducting both quantitative and qualitative research to gain insights from the data, answering business questions for businesses in Tech and Banking industry.

 This is a repository to showcase skills, share projects and track my progress in Data Analytics related topics.